Date: 17 October 2017

 Karl Wilding will discuss, if measurement is the answer, then maybe we are asking the wrong questions?
 Everyone want to know if charities are making a difference, but the answers people are looking for are wider then the path we are being pushed down.
 How do we get the right balance of statistics and stories?

 Participants are encouraged to bring their questions, ideas and comments to facilitate and engender debate.

 Guided lab session – Using open source tools to manipulate and visualise data: for beginners

-Demonstration and hands-on workshop showing how to use simple free or open source tools to visualise and map data.
-Participants will learn how to appreciate opportunities and challenges in using data, including how to prepare and import data using Google Fusion Tables.
+Demonstration and hands-on workshop showing how to use simple free or open source tools to visualise data.
+Participants will learn how to appreciate opportunities and challenges in using data, including how to prepare data.

 Participants are encouraged to bring along a laptop on which they can install these free software packages so that they can have a go themselves.
 Our workshop leaders will provide practical help in working with data, and the session aims to be lightweight and fun!

 This session includes a refreshment break at 15.15